georgringer/news/Documentation/Main/Configuration/Reference/Index.rst

          integer/string

    :Description:
          Maximum width of images.
-The cropping feature can also be used (e.g.
-         30c)
+If you need to crop the images, you need to use the attribute "width" instead of "maxWidth" and a value like "120c".
+See http://docs.typo3.org/typo3cms/TyposcriptReference/Functions/Imgresource/Index.html?highlight=width for more information.

    :Default:
          100